 ‘At mealtime Boaz said to her “Come here, and eat some of this bread, and dip your morsel in the sour wine”.
 So she sat beside the reapers, and he heaped up for her some parched grain.
 She ate until she was satisfied, and she had some left over.’

-Of course, the point of the story is that it was not just love or luck, but God who nudged them into their destiny.
+What’s the point of this part of the story?
+That it was not just love or luck, but God who nudged them into their destiny.

 This part of the story took place at the threshing floor, at a golden time of the year when the harvest had been brought in and the weather was still warm.
 Love was in the air, with the fertility of Nature reflected in the lives of the characters.